 You are scored on a scale of 1 to 9.
 The CASPer questions and scenarios are meant to assess your ability to identify pressing issues and resolve them maturely and professionally.
 CASPer scenarios aim to assess your ability to be objective, non-assumptive, professional, tactful, analytical, empathetic, compassionate, and most importantly, non-judgmental.
 You must demonstrate that you can consider a problem from multiple perspectives and come to a non-biased resolution.
 Ultimately, the CASPer test assesses your moral and ethical values, communication skills, and ability to stay professional under any circumstances.

 It is difficult to prepare for this kind of testing, but there are things you can do to feel more ready.
 In answering CASPer questions, you must be prepared to identify the most pressing issue and the most vulnerable party.
 Think of them when you plan out your answer.
 Consider all possible sides of the conflict/scenario and always remain non-judgmental.
 To get an idea of what to expect from this test, check out our CASPer questions.
-If you’re still wondering how to ensure you score high in your CASPer test, contact us to get some help.
+If you’re still wondering how to ensure you're ready for the test, look at getting expert CASPer prep help.

 Do you want some tips on how to get into medical school in Canada?
 Check out our video: